usnistgov/fipy/docs/source/SOLVERS.rst

 .. [#PyTrilinos2]  There is a more actively developed |PyTrilinos2.|_
    package, which may be compable with more recent versions of :term:`Python`, but :term:`FiPy` does not yet work with it.

-.. [#PySparse4Trilinos] Trilinos parallel efficiency is somewhat improved by also installing |pysparse.|_.

-.. note:: :term:`FiPy` has not been designed to mix different solver suites during a given problem run

 .. _PETSC: